FIXING A BURN-THROUGH

 Screw in the brass bolts, finger tight.

-Creating the black line.
+Create the black line.

 The black line is there as a reminder to not put your feet on the cooler and to keep away from the foil block.

-You can use electrical tape or a sharpie, the tape lasts longer but you also reapply the sharpie as needed.
+You can use electrical tape or a sharpie, the tape lasts longer but you also can reapply the sharpie as needed.
 The width of the tape really does not matter.

 An X-Acto knife is a good tool to use.

-Cut another strip and place it on the side of the cooler using the same 2’ margin.
+Cut another strip and place it on the side of the cooler using the same 2” margin.

 Take another strip and connect the lines from the cooler past the foil block to the railing.
 It should have about a 3–4-inch distance between the foil block and the tape.